usefulalgorithm/usefulalgorithm/README.md

 - _Malcolm's Law_, by Waldo's Gift
 - _HEAL_, by Pavel Milyakov, Lucas Dupuy
 - _Gentle Confrontation_, by Loraine James
-- _A Grisaille Wedding_, by Rainy Miller, Space Afrika
-- _The Thief Next to Jesus_, by Ka
-- _You Never End_, by Moin

 </details>